abdul-rauf789/abdul-rauf789/README.md

 ╔═════════════════════════════════════════════════════════════════════╗
 ║                                                                     ║
 ║   🎮  Built a real-time game engine in x86 Assembly                 ║
-║        — before ever touching a web framework                       ║
+║         before ever touching a web framework                        ║ ║                                                                     ║
-║                                                                     ║
 ║   🧠  I think in registers and pointers,                            ║
 ║        then switch to tensors and gradients by afternoon            ║ ║                                                                     ║
-║   🔧  Zero-STL challenge: built an entire data manager              ║ ║        using only raw C++ — no vectors, no maps, nothing            ║ ║                                                                     ║
+║   🔧  Zero-STL challenge: built an entire data manager              ║ ║        using only raw C++, no vectors, no maps, nothing             ║ ║                                                                     ║
-║   📐  Graph theory isn't just academic to me —                      ║
-║        I've implemented adjacency matrices from scratch             ║ ║                                                                     ║
+║   📐  Graph theory isn't just academic to me                        ║ ║        I've implemented adjacency matrices from scratch             ║ ║                                                                     ║
 ║   🚗  Designed a full ride-hailing database with surge              ║